-Last month two poster-based exhibitions opened in London.
-The first, at London Transport Museum in Covent Garden, champions the neglected role of women designers in the story of C20th British poster history.
-The second, at the Jewish Museum in Camden, examines the extraordinary influence of European émigré designers on Britain from the 1930s onwards.
+In November 2017 two poster-based exhibitions opened in London.
+The first, at London Transport Museum (LTM) in Covent Garden, championed the neglected role of women designers in the story of C20th British poster history.
+The second, at the Jewish Museum (JM) in Camden, examined the extraordinary influence of European émigré designers on Britain from the 1930s onwards.

-But for me the most surprising discovery is the striking similarity between two posters by two very different featured designers: Sheila Stratton and FHK Henrion.
-Both posters were commissioned by London Transport in the 1950s and their remarkable similarity raises intriguing questions about artistic influence and lasting fame.
+I was lucky to be involved with both exhibitions, and it was while working across the two sites that I first became aware of the striking similarity between a couple of featured designs by Sheila Stratton (LTM) and FHK Henrion (JM).
+Both were commissioned by London Transport in the 1950s, and their remarkable likeness raises intriguing questions about artistic influence and lasting fame.

 The first poster, or rather pair poster, See London and London’s Country, was designed by Sheila Gillian Branthwayt Stratton (1928-2008) in 1954.
 One half of the design features an outline of a possibly female form with one arm raised and the other holding a London Transport guide book.
 The body is formed from a collage of London landmarks, including Big Ben and Buckingham Palace.
 The second half of the pair poster (which would have been displayed alongside the main image) contains more practical information about bus and coach tours in London and the surrounding countryside.